stuntrally/stuntrally3/Readme.md

 ## 📄Description

-Stunt Rally is a 3D racing game, including Sci-Fi and own Track Editor.
+Stunt Rally is a 3D racing game, including Sci-Fi elements and own Track Editor.
 Works on GNU/Linux and Windows.

 For cars the game has a **rally** style of driving and sliding, mostly on gravel and loose surfaces.